Halloween Middle and High School Language Arts Activities

 Since Poe has a variety of texts from “The Raven” to “The Masque of the Red Death,” his stories fit into Halloween middle and high school language arts activities.
 Plus, his language and literature lends itself to a variety of standards.

-These five ideas for Halloween in the language arts classroom are teacher-tested.
 But, are you looking for basic, less spooky October language arts lessons?
 I share mine so that you can see my lesson plans during the fall months.
-Check out that list to see an overview of plans for my classroom as I start the second quarter of the school year.
+Check out that list to see an overview of plans for starting the second quarter of the school year.

 Subscribe to our mailing list to receive updates about new blog posts, freebies, and teaching resources!